Moti Masjid (Mehrauli)

 The Moti Masjid (lit.
-'Pearl Mosque') is an 18th-century Mughal mosque located in Mehrauli, Delhi.
+'Pearl Mosque') is an 18th-century Mughal mosque located in Mehrauli, in the South Delhi district of India.
 Named for its white marble, the mosque was constructed during the reign of Bahadur Shah I, in the vicinity of the dargah of Qutbuddin Bakhtiar Kaki.

 Location

 The Moti Masjid is located in Mehrauli, to the west of Qutbuddin Bakhtiar Kaki's dargah.
 Adjacent to the mosque is a burial enclosure containing the graves of several 18th and 19th-century emperors, such as Bahadur Shah I, Ahmad Shah, Shah Alam II, and Akbar II.

 History

 The Moti Masjid was built in 1709, during the reign of Mughal emperor Bahadur Shah I. The mosque is typically considered to have been constructed by Bahadur Shah; however, Dadlani argues that it is more likely the mosque was built by a family member or deputy of the emperor.
 The construction of the mosque in the vicinity of Qutbuddin Bakhtiar Kaki's dargah is reflective of the unprecedented Mughal patronage at the dargah beginning with Bahadur Shah I.

 During communal uprisings in the partition era, the Moti Masjid was attacked, despite being a protected monument.
 The mosque's marble minars were torn off and smashed.
 This was amidst the occurrence of similar attacks on several other Islamic religious sites in Delhi, as part of larger anti-Muslim violence in the city.